 Just as we were starting to adjust to the lockdown, the process of ‘unlock’ started.
 Everything is steadily restarting and restrictions are slowly being eased.
 But this may also cause added anxiety and fear; this time about leaving homes and going ahead with work and other chores.
 This growing fear is being referred to as ‘re-entry anxiety’, ‘post-lockdown anxiety’ and/or ‘snail syndrome’ .
 This makes it important for each of us to learn how to deal with post lockdown anxiety.

 What Is Post-Lockdown Anxiety?

 Post-lockdown anxiety, as the word suggests, refers to the feelings of worry and unease associated with the re-opening of countries after months-long quarantine.
 This anxiety may be connected to the fear of contracting the virus, concerns regarding beginning our social lives again, or the uncertainty of what the hyped ‘new normal’ will be like .
 No surprise, online forums are all abuzz with questions of how to deal with post quarantine anxiety.

 A person suffering from this is likely to show symptoms such as persistent worrying about the near future, being over precautious (almost obsessively), afraid of leaving the house, and continuously updating oneself on COVID-19 news and developments .
 If you can relate to these feelings you really need to learn how to deal with post quarantine anxiety.

 What Causes Post-Lockdown Anxiety?

 Changes that we aren’t prepared for can cause a great deal of stress.
 It leads to the feeling of lack of control, anxiety, and a heightened perception of threat.
 And to add to it, there’s the fear of being exposed to the virus and catching it once we come out of the lockdown.
 Fortunately, you can get ahead with some simple tips to deal with post lockdown anxiety.

 Who Is Most Likely To Experience Post-Lockdown Anxiety?

 Another group that may be more likely to experience this includes those who are more susceptible to the virus, namely the elderly and those with compromised immunity.
 People who identify themselves as introverts may also be a victim of the post-lockdown anxiety as they thrive in solitude and are often more comfortable in their own home.
 Going out and socializing may be a concern for them .
 For such individuals in addition to learning how to overcome post quarantine anxiety, it may help to seek help overcoming social anxiety.

 Coping With Post-Lockdown Anxiety

 Plan Ahead: Address the exact situations that are making you feel anxious and worried and think about what you can do to ease your concerns regarding that.
-For example, if you’re worried about going back to work, try speaking to your manager and work from home for a few more weeks, or maybe you could ask to compress the time you spend in the office.
+For example, if you’re worried about going back to work, try speaking to your manager and work from home for a few more weeks, or maybe you could ask to limit the time you spend in the office.
 Keep a positive problem-solving approach and plan ahead wherever possible .

 Focus On Your Present: If you’re unable to plan or if you think your plan isn’t up to the mark, give yourself some time and deal with one day at a time.
 Stressing yourself by thinking and worrying about the future can be overwhelming and exhausting.
 So, just focus on the present and do your best with what you have today.
 This will help you soothe yourself and build up confidence, and can help you come up with a better future plan .

 Take Care Of Your Health: Being physically fit can help you fight the negative feelings when they arise.
 Eat healthy, try to exercise regularly, and get a good amount of sleep.
 Try meditation as it’s known to help cope with anxious feelings .
 This is one of the best ways to deal with post lockdown anxiety or any stressful situation for that matter.